 In the final design in this course of construction, variable-rate pulse trains are produced by sensory modules and the rate of pulses serves to measure an environmental influence, e.g., pressure on the skin or temperature.
-The final design produces a low pulse rate when the environmental influence is absent or weak.
-As the influence becomes stronger, the rate increases.

 Operations in these designs are stable.
 That is, if the researcher introduces a slight temporary disturbance in operations, they return smoothly to the prior values after the disturbance ends, with no change other than a shift in time.
 It is also possible to modify operations progressively, by small changes.
-These features resemble quasi-static processes in classical thermodynamics.